 When a guitar has relief, it is describing the angle that the neck bends.
-When you say there is not enough relief you are saying the guitar is bowed.
-Less relief is when the neck is bowed by too much of an angle.
+When you say there is not enough relief you are saying the guitar is humped.
+Less relief is when the neck is to low.

 Adding relief (increasing the amount of bow) to the neck, increases the space between the strings and the frets, allowing them to vibrate freely without buzzing.
 If there is too much relief, the strings will be too far from the neck, the instrument will be uncomfortable to play, and intonation could be compromised.

 Guitar action or guitar action height is the height of the guitar strings over the fretboard.
 Guitar action plays a big role in how a guitar feels to play.
 If the action is too high, the guitar will feel uncomfortable to play.